Report cards get mailed home after each quarter. The primary grades’ grading scale at OTA is as follows:

 - O = Outstanding (above grade level, challenges are frequently needed)

 - S = Satisfactory (at grade level, learning all of the material taught in class)

 - N = Needs Improvement (below grade level, extra support is needed)

 - U = Unsatisfactory (very below grade level, grade retention is possible)

 - P / F = Pass or Fail (P/F classes include Art and Robotics)

 Each quarter begins with a clean grading slate.
 However, much of what we learn requires understanding of material taught in the previous quarters.
 For example, students need to know counting and number cardinality taught in Quarter 1 to successfully be able to solve subtraction problems in Quarter 3.
 Each quarterly grade is a representation of how a student performed in that particular quarter.
-A student whose grade decreases (for example: O in Q2 and S in Q3) is not necessarily “falling behind” in class, but rather they could have already been familiar with the content from Q2, requiring additional challenges to stay engaged, before moving on to learn new content at “grade-level” in Q3.
+A student whose grade decreases (for example: O in Q2 and S in Q3) is not necessarily “falling behind” in class, but rather they could have already been familiar with the content from Q2 (requiring additional challenges to stay engaged) before moving on to learn new content at “grade-level” in Q3.

 PowerSchool gradebook lists students’ in-class assessment scores, but these assessment scores do not necessarily factor into students’ report card grades if they do not seem to accurately represent students’ overall understanding of the subject material.
 Assessments are not sent home, but parents are welcome to schedule a time to look through them.